-armlink --cpu=8-A.32 --ro_base 0x0 --rw_base 0xA000
+armlink --ro_base 0x0 --rw_base 0xA0000

 In the load view, the single load region consists of the RO and RW output sections placed consecutively, for example, in ROM.
 Here, the RO region is a root region, and the RW region is non-root.
 The ZI output section does not exist at load time.
 It is created at runtime.